LogtalkDotOrg/logtalk3/manuals/sources/refman/predicates/create_object_4.rst

 large number of dynamic objects in long-running applications, is to recycle, whenever possible, the identifiers.

+When creating a new dynamic parametric object, access to the object parameters must use the :ref:`methods_parameter_2` built-in execution context method.

 When using Logtalk multi-threading features, predicates calling this built-in predicate may need to be declared synchronized in order to avoid race conditions.